GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_coverage_and_taxonomy.md

 * Calculate per-sample coverage stats for the filtered prokaryote bins
 * Calculate per-sample coverage stats for the viral contigs output by `VIBRANT`
 * Assign taxonomy to the refined bins
-* Overview of using `vContact2` to predict taxonomy of viral contigs
+* Introduction to `vContact2` for predicting taxonomy of viral contigs
 * *Appendix*: viral taxonomy prediction via `vContact2`

 ---